 - hormonal changes

-- atypical responses from the immune system to something that is eaten or comes in contact with the skin, similar to a type of allergic reaction
+- abnormal responses from the immune system to something that is eaten or comes in contact with the skin, similar to a type of allergic reaction

 You may be more susceptible to seborrheic dermatitis if you: